Sharad Talwalkar: Death

 On the evening of 22 August 2001, at the age of 82, and Sharad Talwalkar died due to a heart attack in his home in Pune.
+His grandson Kapil Talwalkar is an Indian American actor and musician.

 Awards

 He had received several awards for his roles in films like Ekti, Mumbaicha Javai, Jawai Vikat Ghene Aahe, Rangalya Ratri Asha, Dhoom Dhadaka, Lek Chalali Sasarla and Tu Tithe Me were some of his latest films.